 The Company must be informed if these Standards are not being complied with.
-The Company expects Partners and Partner workers to report on genuine suspicions they may have regarding human rights abuses, corruption or adverse environmental impacts of all operations and are legally protected if they do come forward.
+The Company expects Suppliers and their workers to report on genuine suspicions they may have regarding human rights abuses, corruption or adverse environmental impacts of all operations and are legally protected if they do come forward.